Professional FiveM Resource Deployment: Git Workflows, Staging Servers, and Zero-Downtime Updates

 ensure ox_inventory

-# or, for an already-running resource
+# Restart an active resource

 restart ox_inventory

-ln -sfn /opt/fivem/artifacts/12345 /opt/fivem/current # new
+ln -sfn /opt/fivem/artifacts/12345 /opt/fivem/current

-# rollback: ln -sfn /opt/fivem/artifacts/12180 /opt/fivem/current
+# ln -sfn /opt/fivem/artifacts/12180 /opt/fivem/current

-git revert <bad-sha> --no-edit
+git revert <commit-hash> --no-edit

 git push origin main